berocl33/Termxbsh/README.md

   To Do:
 curses interface.
-remove weak linkage of os filedescriptors in deprecated api(always a problem)
+remove weak linkage(switch to libcore) of os filedescriptors in deprecated api(always a problem)